-I’m a senior lecturer in Multiplatform Broadcast Journalism and Broadcast Media at the University of Brighton and a visiting lecturer in writing and storytelling across various courses and disciplines.
-I love nothing more than getting my students to work with industry professionals, talent and other students and showing them how to learn on the job, network and find out what the media world really looks like.
-I teach like I produce telly (and write), always looking for the most interesting and relevant way to tell a story, dig deeper and have more fun.
+Until 2016, I was a senior lecturer in Multiplatform Broadcast Journalism and Broadcast Media at the University of Brighton and a visiting lecturer in writing and storytelling across various courses and disciplines.
+I loved nothing more than getting my students to work with industry professionals, talent and other students and showing them how to learn on the job, network and find out what the media world really looks like.
+I taught like I produce telly (and write), always looking for the most interesting and relevant way to tell a story, dig deeper and have more fun.

 Here’s a recent article published by Taylor & Francis in Journal of Marketing Management on 20th Jan 2015 http://wwww.tandfonline.com.